African American

 African American Masters Highlights from the Smithsonian American Art Museum

-Exhibit traveling through 2005 features sixty-one works by artists such as Augusta Savage, Romare Bearden, William H. Johnson and Gordon Parks that reveal a special awarenss of "being Black."
+Online exhibit features sixty-one works by artists such as Augusta Savage, Romare Bearden, William H. Johnson and Gordon Parks that reveal a special awarenss of "being Black."
 You'll find the itinerary at the site, but if you can't travel, you can still enjoy the exhibtion online.

 African-Americans in the Visual Arts: B. David Swartz Memorial Library, Long Island University